-To qualify for an OIC, a taxpayer must meet specific requirements:
+To qualify for an OIC, a taxpayer must:

-- The taxpayer must have filed all necessary tax returns for the current year
+- File all the necessary tax returns for the current year;

-- The taxpayer must have made all estimated current year tax payments
+- Make all estimated current year tax payments; and

-For a qualifying taxpayer, there’s an application fee of $186.
-If the offer in compromise is based on doubt of liability, or an individual taxpayer qualifies for low-income under federal poverty guidelines, the application fee is waived.
+Authorities will waive the application fee if the offer in compromise is based on liability doubt, or the individual qualifies for low-income assistance under federal poverty guidelines.

 Regulations for Acceptance

-- Doubt of Collectibility – If the taxpayer’s income and assets are less than the full amount of tax owed, the IRS can accept a compromise based on the fact that the tax liability can’t be collected.
+- Doubt of Collectibility: If the taxpayer’s income and assets are less than the full amount of tax owed, the IRS can accept a compromise based on inability to pay.

-- Effective Tax Administration – If the IRS determines that the taxpayer owes the tax and has the ability to pay, but payment in full would create an economic hardship for the taxpayer, they can accept a compromise.
+- Effective Tax Administration: If the IRS determines that a taxpayer can pay taxes in arrears, but payment in full would create an economic hardship for the taxpayer, the agency can accept a compromise.

-Typically, taxpayers who have the ability to pay the tax liability in full or through an installment agreement will not qualify for an offer in compromise.
+Typically, taxpayers with the ability to pay tax liabilities in full will not qualify for an offer in compromise.
 Individuals who do qualify have two payment options.

 Lump Sum Cash Offer